-University community members can request that third-party apps and add-ins that connect with their Microsoft 365 accounts be enabled.
-These requests will be subject to a review process.
+University staff and faculty can request that third-party applications and add-ins that connect with their Microsoft 365 accounts be enabled.
+These requests are subject to a formal review process.

 - Microsoft Power BI Pro

 - Microsoft Project

 - Microsoft Visio

 Depending on the tool, support for approved applications and add-ins will normally be provided by a user’s local IT units or by the product vendor.
 Before requesting an application, please discuss support with your local IT staff.

 Applications with indicated user restrictions can be enabled for specific users/user groups after going through an approval process.
 For more information, please submit a ticket to the Enterprise Service Centre.

 The availability of an approved application depends on its risk status.
 Two types of apps and add-ins can be implemented as part of the approval process:

 - Low-risk apps: Identified low-risk applications that do not access Microsoft 365 data are available for University-wide use.

 - Higher risk apps: Applications that are higher risk and integrate with Microsoft 365 data can be enabled for specific user groups after going through a request and approval process.